Brain states analysis of EEG predicts multiple sclerosis and mirrors disease duration and burden: Materials Methods

 \subsection{Data preparation}

-Raw binary sensor data were extracted as time stream vectors from original EEG data files sans further metadata or personal information.
-Electrode labels and anatomical positional information were discarded and hence played no further role during data analysis.
-Attention was paid to maximally preserve the fine-grained intrinsic physiological information present in the data \cite{Meisler2019} for the brain states generation phase further downstream in the processing pipeline.
-For these reasons EEG data were taken as is without applying common data filtering, cleansing and artifact removal techniques for noise reduction, faulty electrodes, eye blink, cardiac or other muscle activity, and hence without introducing pre-processing related new artifacts.\cite{McDermott2021} This avenue is possible because our method of data processing during brain state detection and later analysis phases principally and automatically outlies noise components in the data throughout the brain states processing pipeline.\cite{Janoos2011,Morocz2012} The method is fundamentally and practically adapted and robust to clinical data quality and realistic condition of data acquisition in the clinical context.\cite{Janoos2013} A further argument for this 'automatic noise robustness' lies in the fact that brain states are detected throughout the data sets between individual subjects and are hence not prone to carry noise patterns that in fact are individual noise properties not universally present accross the entire data set.
+Raw binary sensor data were extracted as time stream vectors from original EEG data files without further metadata or personal information.
+Electrode labels and anatomical positional information played no role during data analysis.
+Attention was paid to maximally preserve the intrinsic physiological information present in the data \citep{Delorme2023} for the brain states generation phase further downstream in the processing pipeline.
+EEG data were taken as is without applying common manual or automated data filtering, cleansing and artifact removal techniques for noise reduction, faulty electrodes, eye blink, cardiac or muscle activity, and hence without introducing data pre-processing related artifacts.